How To Carve On A Snowboard : 5 Steps

-In this way, you will practice to experience the valley edge for a while on a zigzag turn (Garland) that crosses the slopes.
+In this way, you will practice to experience the downhill edge for a while on a zigzag turn (Inverse Traverse) that crosses the slopes.

-Practice the above Garland with both a heel side approach and a toe side approach.
+Practice the above Inverse Traverse with both a heel side approach and a toe side approach.

-Then you will be able to get a sense of the valley edge.
+Then you will be able to get a sense of the downhill edge.

-The valley edge, which I thought was scary until now, will alleviate that fear.
+The downhill edge, which I thought was scary until now, will alleviate that fear.

 If you repeatedly carve with the first half of the turn in mind, the quality of the carving turn will improve steadily.